Startup-Nights/website/content/pages/terms-and-conditions.md

             reimbursement of the ticket price or any other claim of the participant, unless Startup Nights has caused the defect in the provision through gross negligence or intentionally.
-          - >-
-            7.4 During all Startup Nights Events, audio, picture and video recording of the attendees are free of charge and can be used unlimited spatio-temporal for press reports, advertising, posters, calendars, brochures, commercial products and manuals, and on Startup Nights websites as well as third party websites.
-The rights of use by Startup Nights can also be given to third parties both free of charge and against payment.
       - title: 8.
 MISCELLANEOUS
         text:
           - >-